swolebro/caddyshack/README.rst

 hard to apply the same idea for other drag-tip torches.
 (There are much cheaper and adequate alternatives to Hypertherm today.)

 Most of these I'll print at a higher speed with lower infill.
-Stenciles still end up being 100% solid though, just by virtue of their thinness.
+Stencils still end up being 100% solid though, just by virtue of their thinness.

 I guess some of this code could be modified for woodworking (eg. router rigs),